 The committee began life in the summer of 2018 following a meeting at St Keverne Parish Hall where volunteers to join the group were sought.
 David Lambrick was elected our chair and he swiftly moved to set up three groups.
 The establishment of the social , economic and environmental groups (chaired by Tina James, David Turner and Mark Hall-Digweed respectively) was necessary to look into the issues considered most relevant and important to this parish.
 There followed a number of meetings in which the three groups discussed these issues and were able to produce the list of questions you will find in the questionnaire detailed below.

 Simultaneously, members of the parish might have come across committee members manning stalls at various local events including Ox Roast, Horticultural Show, St Keverne Fete etc. The stalls displayed information about neighbourhood plans and committee members spoke with as many people as possible in order to ascertain what areas of concern existed.
 The results were interesting and repetitive in a way that helped the committee greatly in narrowing the issues for the questionnaire.
-The areas of concern were, in the main, as follows:-
+The areas of concern were, in the main, the lack of housing for younger people and families, of an affordable nature.

 The steering group is a smaller committee within the wider group of volunteers who are tasked with driving the process of producing the plan forward.
 The decision-making process and consultation process takes place through regular meetings.
 The steering group deals with implementing processes.
 The members of the steering group are:-